Riccati equations of opposite torsions from the Lie-Darboux method for spatial curves and possible applications: Conclusion

 \section{Conclusion}

 We have revisited the Lie-Darboux method in the differential geometry of $\mathbb{E}^3$ curves.
 A more general approach than the one in the classic textbooks is worked out and illustrated with the example of cylindrical helices.
-The new feature is that two Riccati equations that differ in the sign of the torsion are obtained instead of just one in the standard method.
+The new feature is that two Riccati equations that differ in the sign of the torsion are obtained instead of just one as in the case of the standard method.
+Possible physical applications of this finding have been suggested.